 |The following article is from the Summer, 1993 issue of the Snow Lion Newsletter and is for historical reference only.
 You can see this in context of the original newsletter here.|

-This interview with Venerable Lama Lodu Rinpoche was given on April 14, 1993 shortly after he returned from the enthronement of Khyab Je Kalu Rinpoche in Sonada, India.
 Lama Lodu Rinpoche, a close disciple of the previous Kalu Rinpoche, is an accomplished yogi, Vajrayana master, scholar and teacher of all aspects of Tibetan Buddhism.
-He is the author of Quintessence ofthe Animate and the Inanimate, Bardo Teachings, Attaining Enlightenment, and numerous translations of puja texts.
-His Center, Kagyu Droden Kunchab, is located at 1892 Fell Street, San Francisco, California.
+He is the author of Quintessence of the Animate and the Inanimate, Bardo Teachings, Attaining Enlightenment, and numerous translations of puja texts.
+His Center, Kagyu Droden Kunchab, is located in San Francisco, California.

 Question: Would you explain the significance of the enthronement of a tulku as young as Kalu Rinpoche?